-Click RUN to start the operation or add it to the schedule, as configured in the Schedule panel.
-End of steps 4.7 How do I view or edit operation schedules?
-4.7.1 Steps Open Device Management , Operation Schedules .
+Click RUN to start the operation or add it to the schedule, as configured in the Schedule anel.
+END OF STE EPS 4.7 How d o I view or edit operation schedules?
+4.7.1 Steps Open Device Management, Operation Schedules.
 A list of scheduled operations appears.
-Select a scheduled operation to view detailed information in the Info panel.
-To view the network elements affected by the operation, scroll to the Included Resources section of the Operation Summary panel and click View.
-To edit the operation, click More and select Edit .
+Selec ct a scheduled operation to view detailed information in the Info panel.
+To vie sectio ew the network elements affected by the operation, scroll to the Included Resources on of the Operation Summary panel and click View .
+To ed lit the operation, click More and select Edit .
 The Edit Operation panel appears.
-You car configure or reschedule the operation, then click Update to save the changes.
-End of steps 4.8 How do I pause an operation schedule?
-4.8.1 Purpose You can pause an operation schedule and prevent it from triggering new operations until resumed.
-When an operation schedule is paused, operations created from that schedule which are already ir progress continue normally, while operations that have not started yet do not start until the schedul resumes.
-4.8.2 Steps
+You can gure or reschedule the operation, then click Update to save the changes.
+END OF STE EPS ------------------------------------ 4.8 How d o I pause an operation schedule?
+4.8.1 Purpos e When an pause an operation schedule and prevent it from triggering new operations until resumed. operation schedule is paused, operations created from that schedule which are already in continue normally, while operations that have not started yet do not start until the schedule 4.8.2 Steps